Dick Bosman: Baseball career

 Bosman was signed as an amateur free agent by the Pittsburgh Pirates in 1963.
 Following that season, he was drafted from the Pirates by the San Francisco Giants, and then a year later was drafted again by the Senators.
-After another season in the minors, he made his major league debut on June 1, 1966.
+After another season in the minors, Bosman made his major league debut on June 1, 1966.

 Bosman pitched for the Senators, and later the Rangers, for eight seasons.
-In 1969 he compiled a 14–5 mark and led the league in earned run average (2.19).
+In 1969, he compiled a 14–5 mark and led the league in earned run average (2.19).
 He reached a career-high 16 victories in 1970, one of which was a one-hit, 1-0 shutout against Minnesota on August 14.
-César Tovar gave him the Twins only hit, a single.
+César Tovar gave him the Twins' only hit, a single.

-Bosman was traded along with Ted Ford from the Rangers to the Indians for Steve Dunning on May 10, 1973.
+Bosman was traded, along with Ted Ford, from the Rangers to the Indians for Steve Dunning on May 10, 1973.
 On July 19, 1974, Bosman no-hit the defending World Series Champion Oakland Athletics, a team that would go on to win the 1974 World Series to three-peat after winning the World Series in 1972 and 1973.
 He missed a rare perfect game due only to his own throwing error in the fourth inning, which gave the A's their lone baserunner in a 4-0 Indians victory.

-The following season, Bosman would be traded to the very team he no-hit, as he was traded by the Indians along with Jim Perry to the A's in exchange for Blue Moon Odom.
+The following season, Bosman would be traded to the very team he no-hit, as he was traded by the Indians, along with Jim Perry, to the A's in exchange for Blue Moon Odom.
 During the 1975 season, Bosman won 11 games to help Oakland to a division title.
 He remained with Oakland in 1976, but was released by the A's in spring training of 1977, bringing his baseball career to an end.

 Bosman compiled 82 wins, 757 strikeouts, and a 3.67 earned run average.
-After retiring, he served as a pitching coach for the Chicago White Sox (1986–87), Rochester Red Wings (1988–91), Baltimore Orioles (1992–94), Texas Rangers (1995–2000), and was a coach in the Tampa Bay Rays' system since 2001.
-Known for teaching pitchers how to control the running game, he had a hand in developing James Shields, Wade Davis, Jake McGee, Jeremy Hellickson and Alex Cobb.
+After retiring, he served as a pitching coach for the Chicago White Sox (1986–87), Rochester Red Wings (1988–91), Baltimore Orioles (1992–94), Texas Rangers (1995–2000), and was a coach in the Tampa Bay Rays' system from 2001.
+Known for teaching pitchers how to control the running game, Bosman had a hand in developing James Shields, Wade Davis, Jake McGee, Jeremy Hellickson and Alex Cobb.
 Bosman retired after the conclusion of the 2018 season.